Pathkeepers for Indigenous Knowledge will host the

 Sunday, July 19, 2020 thru Sunday, July 26, 2020.
 Last year's Camp was an outstanding success, and we look forward to seeing returning campers and meeting many new members of our Native Youth!

 The Camp will be held at a horse farm in Culpeper, Virginia, which is about 70 miles southwest of Washington, D.C.

 It is an overnight Camp.
 Campers must be between 11 and 17 years old and enrolled in their tribe or be able to show direct descendancy from any American Indian tribe.

-Food offered at the Camp will be all-natural, healthy and nutritious with emphasis on traditional Native foods.
-Campers will be encouraged to participate in traditional food preparation as part of their camp experience.
-Campers will also be able to take the results of many activities home with them, for example herbal salves, jewelry, beadwork, canned food, artwork, documentaries/interviews, journals, etc. Applications are due by May 1, 2019.
+Food offered at the Camp is all-natural, healthy and nutritious with emphasis on traditional Native foods.
+Campers are encouraged to participate in traditional food preparation as part of their camp experience.
+Campers are also able to take the results of many activities home with them, for example herbal salves, jewelry, beadwork, canned food, artwork, documentaries/interviews, journals, etc. Applications are due by May 1, 2020.
 There is no fee to attend the Camp.
 If parents or your tribe has ability to contribute, we ask for a donation of $100-$500 if your child is accepted to Camp.
 There is a $10 Application fee per youth.
 Pathkeepers will cover the costs of all meals, lodging, transportation during the Camp and supplies.
 We do not pay for travel to and from the Camp.
 The Camp Application and Brochure are available by clicking the buttons above.